News from FBC

 While in South Africa this July, the mission team will be conducting a retreat for a group of local teens orphaned by HIV/AIDS.
 They’ll be focusing on spiritual gifts and how these students can start to understand who God has made them to be and how they can use their gifts and talents in the real world to bring Him glory and help others know Him too.

+We invite you to partner with us to help make this retreat a reality for these students.
 The cost of the retreat is $100/student.
 Would you consider sponsoring a student for $100?
 Maybe you can sponsor more than one?
 Or maybe you can give $40 to cover one day of the retreat for a student?
-All gifts are welcome.
+All gifts are welcome and can be given (check or cash) to the church office.

 Contact Lori Zettell at lzettell2@gmail.com for more info.